 - Pour the cooled caramel sauce onto the popcorn and stir to fully coat the popcorn.

-- Spread out the caramel-covered popcorn onto a baking sheet lined with parchment paper and allow it to cool and harden.
-Enjoy!
+- Spread out the caramel popcorn onto the baking sheet lined with parchment paper.
+Bake it for 20 to 25 minutes, until the caramel corn is crunchy.
+Enjoy!!

 I've made caramel popcorn before but it wasn't vegan.
 It was really yummy but I don't have the recipe anymore - and I can't find it anywhere on the internet.